peak8/rhubarb-pi/DOCKER-COMPOSE-SERVICE.md

                       gateway: 172.16.30.1
     ```

-    The blueberrypi network is for the main server application (pointed to by the Chromium Kiosk) and allows it to reach other apps for data to be rendered on the Kiosk screen.
+    The rhubarbpi network is for the main server application (pointed to by the Chromium Kiosk) and allows it to reach other apps for data to be rendered on the Kiosk screen.
 The other defined networks (zwave, etc.) are sub-networks dedicated to each app allowing private databases, microservices, etc. for each.

 3. Enable the docker-compose-app service